If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 11. When and where will the Court decide whether to approve the settlement?

-The Court will hold a virtual Fairness Hearing in Courtroom 2 at 2:30 p.m. on February 26, 2021, at the United States District Courthouse, Donohue Federal Building, 595 Main Street, Worcester, Massachusetts 01608.
-Instructions on how to attend the virtual hearing will be posted on the settlement website.
-The virtual hearing may be moved to a different date or time without additional notice, so it is a good idea to check the settlement website for information.
-At this virtual hearing, the Court will consider whether the settlement is fair, reasonable, and adequate.
+The Court will hold a Fairness Hearing in Courtroom 2 at 2:00 p.m. on February 6, 2024, at the United States District Courthouse, Donohue Federal Building, 595 Main Street, Worcester, Massachusetts 01608.
+The hearing may be moved to a different date or time without additional notice, so it is a good idea to check the settlement website for information.
+At this hearing, the Court will consider whether the settlements are fair, reasonable, and adequate.
 If there are objections, the Court will consider them at that time.
-After the virtual hearing, the Court will decide whether to approve the settlement.
+After the hearing, the Court will decide whether to approve the settlements.
 We do not know how long this decision will take.

 12. Do I have to attend the hearing?